Overview

 Power-to-Liquid Pathway:

-- Direct air capture of atmospheric COโ
+- Direct air capture of atmospheric CO₂

-- Renewable electricity-powered conversion
+- Renewable electricity-powered electrolysis (green H₂)

-- Fischer-Tropsch synthesis to hydrocarbons
+- Reverse water-gas shift / Fischer-Tropsch synthesis

 - Separation of fuels and chemical feedstocks

-- Refined products equivalent to fossil fuels
+- Refined products equivalent to fossil-derived equivalents

 Output Products:

-- Synthetic fuels (e-fuels)
+- Synthetic fuels (e-fuels) — drop-in replacements for jet fuel, diesel

-- e-Naphtha (chemical feedstock)
+- e-Naphtha (chemical feedstock) — for bioplastics production

-- e-Crude oil equivalents
+- e-Crude oil equivalents — refinery-compatible intermediates

 Bioplastics Connection: Braskem Partnership

-Strategic Collaboration (2024+):
+Strategic Collaboration (2024+)

 - Partnership with Braskem (global polymers leader)